Stat184-Spring2025/Sec2_FP_Jackson_Nina_Eric/README.md

 ## Authors

 Nina Mesyngier - Applied Data Science student at Penn State University - Contact: nvm5600@psu.edu - LinkedIN: https://www.linkedin.com/in/ninamesyngier
+Jackson Gasperack - Computational Data Science Undergrad at Penn State University -
+Contact: jpg6383@psu.edu - LinkedIn: https://www.linkedin.com/in/jackson-gasperack/
 Give information about who are the authors of the project and how people can get in touch if they have questions.